jzy-byte-cmd/MTP-Morse-code-Translation-Program-/README-en.md

 the translated characters will be sticked together,which means you need to distinguish them from each other by yourself.(and they will be capital.)

+The file waiting to be translated should be placed in the same file with the Program.

 ## the next version?
 MTP 0.4

 ---